An ID is just a piece of plastic until a human being gives it a name, a face, and a story, and a community gives it

 The HRC ID card is available to any resident who may have limited access to government issued ID card, as well as those who support safer, more inclusive and united communities.
 Participants who have especially benefited from the program include new immigrants and refugees, homeless and elderly individuals, people recently returning from jail, as well as faith and city leaders, teachers, health and social service workers, and many others.
 Over 15,000 residents have an HRC (or FaithAction network partner) ID card throughout North and South Carolina, Virginia, Ohio, and Florida.

 What are the limitations of the HRC ID?

 An HRC ID is not a state issued form of identification (and clearly notes this fact on the back of the card), or a driver’s license.
 It cannot be used to vote, and does not entitle card holders to any social welfare benefits.
 It does not stop persecution if someone is engaged in an illegal activity, and does not have any impact on an individual’s immigration status.

 What are the requirements to receive an ID card?

 All participants must attend an ID drive, in which they are required to go through an orientation on the benefits and limitations of the card, and sign a simple contract to this effect.
-They then go through a thorough vetting process in which they must provide proof of identity (embassy ID, national ID card, passport, or driver’s license) and proof of address (utility bill, medical record, bank statement, or lease agreement).
+They then go through a thorough vetting process in which they must provide proof of identity (embassy ID, national ID card, passport, or driver’s license), proof of age (passport, birth certificate, certificate of baptism), and proof of address (utility bill, medical record, bank statement, or lease agreement).
 The required list of approved documents has been agreed upon by local law enforcement partners, and all those at the document check station must be trained and reliable.
 An immigration attorney or paralegal is present at each document check table as questions of authenticity arise.
 As one of the hallmarks of the program, participants also engage in dialogue with law enforcement and other community partners present throughout the waiting process on a variety of topics, including: how to report a crime, traffic and domestic violence laws, and navigating city, health, and social service systems.